All Episodes

 No, I don't think so at all.

-This is a woman who should kind of Did she ever criticize the countries?
+Did she ever criticize the countries?

-I've looked, I haven't been able to find it.
+I haven't been able to find it.

 What do you think, Jonathan?

-Well, you know, I I think not only should they not be taking money from these countries, if the State Department wants to be useful, they should be utilizing the State Department uh to make uh statements against these countries and to where we actually cut off certain ties with them until they get, you know, on board with the way the rest of the world is changing.
+Well, you know, I think not only should they not be taking money from these countries, if the State Department wants to be useful, they should be utilizing the State Department to make statements against these countries and to where we actually cut off certain ties with them until they get, you know, on board with the way the rest of the world is changing.

 But here's the thing, Sean.

-However, the way this would have been uh looked at by the Democratic Party would have been much different because they could coordinate any type of illusion that they wanted if Hillary Clinton had been in office.
+However, the way this would have been looked at by the Democratic Party would have been much different because they could coordinate any type of illusion that they wanted if Hillary Clinton had been in office.

-And I can guarantee you it would have the outcome would have been that the Democrats are great and the Republicans are evil, and they j it just would have turned into a rather than let's fix this problem and get rid of these dirty people up there in Washington DC, it would have just turned into uh let's make the Democrats look bad and the Republicans uh or the Democrats look good and the Republicans look bad.
+And it just would have turned into a, rather than let's fix this problem and get rid of these dirty people up there in Washington, D.C., it would have just turned into let's make the Democrats look bad and the Republicans or the Democrats look good and the Republicans look bad.

 Let me ask this question, and I want everybody's opinion.